 The Parks Conservancy signed on in 2011 to help with the Bridge’s 75th anniversary celebration and visitor enhancements including a guided history tour, a new virtual reality photo experience; a new Golden Gate Bridge Pavilion providing information, exhibits, and interpretive merchandise; and new Bridge overlooks in the Presidio (the Golden Gate and Pacific Overlooks).

-Hours: The first on-site center dedicated to telling the stories of the Golden Gate Bridge is now open daily from 9 am–6 pm (except Thanksgiving and Christmas).
+Hours: The first on-site center dedicated to telling the stories of the Golden Gate Bridge is now open Monday-Friday from 9 am–6 pm and Saturday-Sunday from 9 am–7 pm (except Thanksgiving and Christmas).

 Parking & Public Transportation: